FAQ – Frequently Asked Questions

 *REMEMBER – Your child will not grow as much as a player if you are not helping him/her out at home between practices.
 Practices with their team will not be enough to reach their full potential.
 The more you practice with them between team practices, the more prepared they’ll be for games.

 A: We recommend you use team bats before you make a decision to buy a bat.
 Bats can be a big investment.
 You want to be sure you are buying the right size for your child.
 Many kids come to practice and games with bats that are too large for them.
 Take your time and buy wisely.
 Also check with your coach, manager or even a board member to ensure the bat you buy is within Pony or USA softball guidelines.
+For helmets, we will provide teams with helmets.
+However, many chose to purchase their own helmet, which is just fine as well.

 Q: Do I need a background check if I’m just helping out now and then?